Oak Porch Canopy Cost

 It's important to remember that installation methods may vary from canopy to canopy, so it's important to check the manufacturer's instructions.

-- Measure around your door and place markings on the wall where your canopy will sit
+- A professional will measure around your door and place markings on the wall where your canopy will sit

-- Remove any render, plastering or cabling that may be in the way.
-Transfer the pre-existing holes from the canopy frame onto the wall and drill the canopy in place with sleeve anchors
+- They'll remove any render, plastering or cabling that may be in the way.
+Next, they'll transfer the pre-existing holes from the canopy frame onto the wall and drill the canopy in place with sleeve anchors

-- Attach the underlay to the solid base.
-Mark the position of the rafters so that you can nail them in place.
-Place the matchboard with the V-join facing down so that the upper surface is flat, and then nail them firmly into place with 50mm galvanised nails
+- Your specialist will then attach the underlay to the solid base.
+They'll mark the position of the rafters so they can nail them in place.
+Placing the matchboard with the V-join facing down, the upper surface will be flat, and then they'll nail them firmly into place with 50mm galvanised nails

-- Measure the underlay so that it hangs over the gable ends by a few inches.
-Fix the underlay into place gently with galvanised nails
+- A local professional will measure the underlay so that it hangs over the gable ends by a few inches.
+They will then fix the underlay into place gently with galvanised nails

-- Now, you need to attach the roofing battens.
+- Now, they'll need to attach the roofing battens.
 These should be perpendicular to the rafters

-- Once the roofing materials are all in place, it’s not time to fit the roofing tiles.
-Nail the bottom row of tiles to the rafter and then continue to nail every third row.
-You will also need to nail the top row.
-Ensure the tiles overhang the edges by around 45mm to 50mm
+- Once the roofing materials are all in place, it’s now time to fit the roofing tiles.
+A professional will nail the bottom row of tiles to the rafter and then continue to nail every third row.
+They will also need to nail the top row.
+They'll have to make sure the tiles overhang the edges by around 45mm to 50mm

-- If required, fit the facias and soffits by placing them under the rafters at the gutter ends
+- If required, they will fit the facias and soffits by placing them under the rafters at the gutter ends

-- Finish all of the wood with a treatment to prevent it from rotting
+- Finally, they'll finish all of the wood with a treatment to prevent it from rotting

 Can I Install an Oak Porch Canopy Myself?